Dananji/MailchimpSimple/README.md

 	Past activities performed on a mailing list

 I hope to develop this further to support Mailchimp version 3.0 as well.

+# How to use

+Given that you have installed Haskell platform in your machine; (If not, follow this link: https://www.haskell.org/platform/windows.html)

+1. Clone the Git repository using 'git clone https://github.com/Dananji/MailchimpSimple.git'
+2. Open the terminal, and browse into the cloned project folder
+3. Then type 'cabal install' in the terminal